 If you are an ecommerce website, you are probably quite far down the line with your Christmas outreach campaign to improve your ranking for a specific product keyword.
 These campaigns often require time to initially build up your contact list; do your research into the publication you are contacting and then refine the email or conversation you plan to have with the editor.
 Often though, it is important to focus your attention to detail on the article that you wish to have placed.

 Relevance & Purpose

 As updates to the Google Penguin algorithm have made it wiser at spotting irrelevant or spammy sites, it is vital that you provide a publication with a piece of content that is of value to their audience.
-This will not only establish a relationship with the outsource contact but also get your website noticed for its manual link building strategy.
+This will not only establish a relationship with the outsource contact but also get your website noticed for its manual organic outreach strategy.
 The purpose of links is to direct the audience to the pages that they will enjoy reading, which will ultimately result in positive engagement with both the article and your business.